ucb-substrate/substrate2/docs/site/docs/introduction/block.md

     }
 }
 // hidden-rust-doc-end
-impl HasSchematic for Inverter {
+impl HasSchematicData for Inverter {
     type Data = ();
 }
 ```

 We now specify the actual content of the schematic
-by implementing `HasSchematicImpl`.
+by implementing `HasSchematic`.
 This trait requires us to specify
 the PDK for which the schematic is valid.
 In this case, the schematic
 is for the `Sky130OpenPdk`.